ConductorOne/baton-slack/README.md

 available in the [Slack API Docs](https://api.slack.com/methods/admin.teams.list#markdown).
 To work with Enterprise Grid APIs use User OAuth Token passed as `--enterprise-token` along with the Bot User OAuth Token passed via `--token` flag.
+To work with GovSlack instances use `--gov-env` flag along with the `--enterprise-token`.

 ## brew